JosWrf/rule_mining_algs/README.md

 ## Different Algorithms

-- AIS Algorithm
-- Apriori Algorithm
+- Implement a hash tree for filtering frequent itemsets in the Apriori Algorithm
+- Implement Apriori TID
 - Tree Algorithm and Variants
-- Algorithm
 - Constraint-based Algorithms
 - Multidimenional Algorithms